WordPress/openverse/documentation/meta/project_boards/projects.md

 ### Thread is created

-If a new issue is created with the label "🧭 project: thread", it is automatically added to the project board.
+If a new issue is created with the label "🧭 project: thread", it is automatically added to the project tracker project board.

 - [Built-in workflow](https://github.com/orgs/WordPress/projects/70/workflows/6730708)